TylerAHunter/Allied-Bombings-Conducted-Over-Germany-WW2/README.md

  1.MATLAB was the primary language used for visualition
  1. Excel was used to manipulate the datasets to be in a usable format for MATLAB.

+# Additional Details
+Conversion of Final visualisation to Gif used code for MATLAB supplied by Chad Greene at https://au.mathworks.com/matlabcentral/fileexchange/63239-gif